VHRanger/pcg.h/README.md

     int main() {
         // Create new instance of RNG
-        // Default seed is thread safe and nanosecond-time based pcg::pcg32 rng;
+        // Default seed is different for all threads and nanosecond-time based pcg::pcg32 rng;

         for (int i = 0; i < 99; ++i) {